-There are several improvements that Google has done to the Notification Bar in Android 4.0.
+There are several improvements that Google has made to the Notification Bar in Android 4.0.
 For instance, it can now be pulled down from the Lock Screen.
-Another is that you can discard items from the list of notifications by simply flicking an item to the right.
+Another is that you can discard items from the list of notifications by simply clicking an item to the right.
 This means that you can remove items on the Notification Bar one by one.

-In previous versions of Android, it’s either you clear all notifications with one tap or you leave all of them untouched.
+In previous versions of Android, you either clear all notifications with one tap or leave all of them untouched.

 The Notification Bar no longer shows a grid layout of recently used apps.
 Instead, in Ice Cream Sandwich, those apps are shown as a vertical-scrolling strip of app thumbnails.
 You can also directly control music playback right on the Notification Bar.

 Improved Text and Voice Input

 The stock keyboard in Android 4.0 has been given more love.
 It is now faster and more responsive compared to previous versions of Android.
 The suggestion strip is more accurate now and also includes an in-line spell checker.
-With one tap, you can select suggested words or add new words to the dictionary.
+With one tap, you can select suggested words or add new comments to the dictionary.

 Copy-and-paste functionality has also been made easier.
-Just tap and hold down on the selected word, and drag the handles to highlight the selected words.
-Then you can select “Copy and Paste” from the popup menu, or simply drag the highlighted chunk of text to wherever you wish to insert it.
+Just tap and hold down on the selected word and drag the handles to highlight the chosen words.
+Then you can select “Copy and Paste” from the popup menu or simply remove the highlighted chunk of text to wherever you wish to insert it.

 Google has also incorporated voice-to-text input in Ice Cream Sandwich.
 Just speak, and the phone converts your spoken words into text.
-It’s a great way to easily and effortlessly “type” text.
-With Ice Cream Sandwich, voice input is more accurate and can also translate expressions into symbols.
+It’s a great way to quickly and effortlessly “type” text.
+With Ice Cream Sandwich, voice input is more accurate and can also translate expressions into symbols